interledger/interledger-rs/docs/testnet.md

      --amount <YOUR_AMOUNT>
 ```

-In this case, you are sending payment request to YOUR NODE.
+In this case, you are sending a payment request to YOUR NODE.
 Your node resolves the payment pointer into an ILP address and then tries to pay the amount to the address.
 The ILP packets are routed through the testnet's node because we are configured as its "child".

 ### Receive Payments